 Senate/House Bills Moving

-Royalty Deductions: House Bill 1414 (Everett-R-Lycoming) providing for more transparency in deductions from oil and gas well royalty checks-- summary-- was reported out of the House Rules Committee and referred into and out of the House Appropriations Committee and passed by the House.
+Potomac River Basin: House Bill 2039 (Moul-R-Adams) further providing for membership of the Interstate Commission on the Potomac River Basin was referred into and out of House Appropriations and passed by the House.
 A summary and House Fiscal Note are available.
-The bill now goes to the Senate for action.
+The bill now goes to the Senate for consideration.

 |Go To Preceding Article Go To Next Article|